 - FENTY BEAUTY BY RIHANNA Pro Filt’r Soft Matte Longwear Foundation (Color 170) – I already had the Pro Filtr Primer which I LOVE, especially for when it’s video day, but my base foundation color was totally wrong for me, so I had my artist take me over to the Fenty display and pick out the right shade for me.

 - Violet Voss Mini Donut Eyeshadow Palette – I’m a sucker for eye palettes, I can’t help it.
+(This is sold out so I’ve linked a similar one)

 - MILK MAKEUP KUSH Waterproof Mascara